MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-accessibility-tree.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools
 ---
 # Check the Accessibility Tree for keyboard and screen reader support

 <!-- Accessibility tab: Accessibility Tree -->

-To check for keyboard and screen reader support, one feature of DevTools to use is the **Elements** tool: **Accessibility** tab: **Accessibility Tree**.
-The **Accessibility Tree** is a subset of the DOM tree.
-It only contains elements from the DOM tree that are relevant and useful for displaying the contents of a page in a screen reader.
+Several DevTools features check for keyboard and screen reader support.
+Using the **Inspect** tool to check the accessibility of each page element individually can become pretty time-consuming.
+An alternative way to check a webpage is to use the **Accessibility Tree**.
+The **Accessibility Tree** indicates what information the page provides to assistive technology such as screen readers.

-Using the **Inspect** tool to check each page element individually can become pretty time-consuming.
-An alternative way to check a webpage is to use the **Accessibility** tab, to navigate the document's accessibility tree.
-The **Accessibility** tab shows the **Accessibility Tree**, and indicates what information about the current document is provided by assistive technology such as screen readers.
+The **Accessibility Tree** is a subset of the DOM tree; it only contains elements from the DOM tree that are relevant and useful for displaying the contents of a page in a screen reader.
+The **Accessibility Tree** is in the **Accessibility** tab of the **Elements** tool (near the **Styles** tab).

-The **Accessibility** tab is in the **Elements** tool, to the right of the **Styles** tab.
+**To explore using the Accessibility Tree with the demo page:**

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
 Then select **F12** to open DevTools.

 1. Select the **Inspect** \(![the Inspect icon](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the button is highlighted (blue).